bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "String Theory, Vols 1 and 2" by Polchinski.
 * "The Theoretical Minimum, Vols 1 to 6" by Susskind, Hrabovsky, Friedman, Cabannes.
 * "Theoretical Physics, Vols 1 to 8" by Nolting.
+* "Lectures on Theoretical Physics, Vols 1 to 4" by Tong.

 **Computer Science**
 * "The Art of Computer Programming, Vols 1 to 4" by Knuth.